-This article analyzes major competing discourses related to international patent law by studying their normative foundations, their evolution and their policy outcomes.
-It does not ask which rhetorical discourse is the most accurate when confronted with empirical evidence.
-In the economy of discourse, the value of an assertion is not gauged by its truth but by its capacity for circulation among actors, giving the impression of truth, and establishing power relations.
-Contrary to many bioethics experts, we will not focus on the content of legitimacy claims, but on their resonance with policymakers.
-This article argues that discourses that successfully challenge the established norms in the international patent regime do not promote radically new ideas but reinterpret the existing core ethical claims in the dominant discourse.
-Thus, new frames must resonate with the existing belief system.
+This chapter does not ask which rhetorical discourse is the most accurate when confronted with empirical evidence.
+In the economy of discourse, the value of an assertion is not gauged by its truth but by its capacity for circulation among actors, for giving the impression of truth and for establishing power relations.14 Thus, this chapter analyzes major competing discourses related to international patent law by studying their normative foundations, their evolution and their policy outcomes.
+It suggests that challenging discourses that successfully contribute to the establishment of norms do not promote radically new ideas but reinterpret existing core ethical claims of the dominant discourse.
+New framings need to resonate with existing belief systems.

-The first part of this article briefly outlines the evolution of key discourses in the history of the international patent regime.
-The second part focuses more specifically on the clash of two forms of proprietarian visions at the TRIPS Council, especially in regard to the biodiversity debate.
-The third part discusses references to fairness in the debate over access to medicine in developing countries.
-This will lead to concluding remarks that explain the effectiveness of some discourses over others in framing international patent debates.
+The next part of this chapter (section II) briefly outlines the evolution of key discourses in the history of the international patent regime.
+The part thereafter (section III) focuses more specifically on the clash of two forms of proprietarian visions at the TRIPs Council, especially in regard to the biodiversity debate.
+Section IV discusses references to fairness in the debate over access to medicine in developing countries.
+This will lead to concluding remarks in section V that explain the effectiveness of some discourses over others in framing international patent debates.